Late whistleblower officer’s lawsuit settled for $500,000

 “This substantial settlement comes, sadly, after Vince Ferrara’s death, but I think he would be pleased,” said James Brewer, an attorney for Ferrara’s estate.

-Ferrara sued the town and former Mayor Joseph Maturo Jr. alleging he suffered retribution for cooperating with federal investigators in the case that led to the arrest of four officers in 2012.
+Ferrara sued the town and former Mayor Joseph Maturo Jr. alleging he suffered retribution for cooperating with federal investigators in the case, which led to the arrest of four officers in 2012.

 Ferrara was fired in January 2019 over unrelated allegations and died last May of brain cancer at age 54.